 For students who wish to pursue academic degrees at four-year colleges, BRTC provides a bridge.
 The basic academic coursework offers students an appropriate college foundation to qualify for admittance to a four-year college and prepare for successful work in the upper classes.
-The faculty is actively involved in advisement to help students with this transition.
+The faculty and the Student Success Coordinator are actively involved in advisement to help students with this transition.